 Chairman, Strategic Adviser, FPRCA

 Named by PR Week as one of the 100 most influential figures in its 25-year history, Michael is one of the most respected figures in public relations and public affairs in the world.
 Before Eurasia Advisory, he was European Vice-Chairman at Edelman.
 He has twice been Chair of the Association of Professional Political Consultants (APPC) and is a senior adviser to the European Centre for Public Affairs.
 Michael has provided UK, EU and global public affairs advice, crisis management and media relations counsel to a wide range of businesses, trade associations, governments and regulatory bodies, often at chairman and CEO level, over a long period.
 His experience has encompassed many sectors including aviation, energy, financial services, pharmaceuticals, technology and telecommunications.
-The wide range of clients whom he has advised includes Aviva, BT, the Foreign & Commonwealth Office, Gazprom, Microsoft, Pfizer and Samsung.
+The wide range of clients whom he has advised includes Aviva, BT, FCDO, EDF, Roche, Microsoft, Pfizer and Samsung.
 A former political journalist, who covered both UK and EU politics, he was the founder of UK lobbying firm Westminster Strategy and worked in Brussels on various EU lobbying dossiers for over 25 years.
 He is a Fellow of PRCA, the world’s largest PR professional body, a rare distinction designated for an outstanding contribution to the business of PR and communications.

 Sir Stephen Bubb